git/git.github.io/rev_news/drafts/edition-113.md

   BlenderBIM supports [tracking the development of your IFC files with Git](https://docs.blenderbim.org/users/git_support.html)
   (Industry Foundation Classes, or IFC, is an international standard for BIM).
-  Note that merging requires the [ifcmerge](https://github.com/brunopostle/ifcmerge) tool to be installed (`ifcmerge` is written in Perl, and uses GPLv3 license).
+  Note that merging requires the [ifcmerge](https://github.com/brunopostle/ifcmerge) tool to be installed (`ifcmerge` is written in Perl, and uses the GPLv3 license).
 + [_diff-pdf_](https://vslavik.github.io/diff-pdf/) is a tool for visually comparing two PDFs, which can produces a PDF file with visually highlighted differences.
   Note that [the repository](https://github.com/vslavik/diff-pdf) states that